Luke Spokes

-Luke Spokes (born 6 August 2000) is an English professional footballer who plays as a midfielder for National League South side Bath City.
+Luke Spokes (born 6 August 2000) is an English professional footballer who plays as a midfielder for National League North side Kidderminster Harriers.

 Spokes began his career in Non-League football and played for Mangotsfield United, Yate Town and Taunton Town before signing a professional contract with Grimsby Town in the summer of 2020 whilst they were members of the EFL.
-He has also played for Boston United and Spennymoor Town on loan.
+He has also played for Boston United and Spennymoor Town on loan before joining Bath City permanently in 2022.